wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/4-portal-css.md

 > [!NOTE]
 > CSS statements added directly to a web page will only apply to that web page only.

-This works for quick small adjustments on a single page but better approach, of course, is to record customizations in one or more CSS files and apply them to the entire portal or parts of it.
+This works for quick small adjustments on a single page but better approach is to record customizations in one or more CSS files and apply them to the entire portal or parts of it.

 ## Portal themes